mia-platform/documentation/docs/development_suite/api-portal/api-documentations.md

 ![](img/queryParams.png)

+**Shortcut**

+By opening the **Object Properties** you can hide the properties that you don't want to retrieve just by unticking the boxes.

 Once the single API is selected, in this area you can see the structure of the API and the data that are exposed.

 Below you can see the screenshot of a successfull request to our running API, we can see 200 as OK success status response code and in the black box on the right, you can see the request, that can be seen as a cURL,in Node, in Javascript, and in Java.